nanakoohashi/Statistics/Theory.md

 - **Construction**: sample statistic and margin of error (of population mean).
   - **Margin of error (MOE)**: range of values above and below the sample statistic.
     - MOE = z* σ/√n
-      -z*= critical value that depends on the type of test (one-sided vs. two sided).
+      - z* = critical value that depends on the type of test (one-sided vs. two sided) and the significance level α.
+      - α = probability of a type I error
+      - larger sample sizes  = narrower confidence interval (because of smaller MOE).